Call Us: 415.956.2828

 The NLRB’s Stericycle Decision Requires Both Union and Non-Union Employers to Revisit Their Work Rules to Ensure They Comply with the New Standard

-by Virginia K. Young, Deborah Norris Rodin and Dennis C. Huie
+by Dennis C. Huie

 The National Labor Relations Board’s (NLRB or the Board) decision in Stericycle, Inc. and Teamsters Local 628, 372 NLRB No. 113 (2023) adopts a more restrictive standard for facially neutral work rules for both union and non-union employers to comply with to avoid violating Section 7 of the National Labor Relations Act (NLRA).